Digit112/brass-post/README.md

 | `-ImportUserData`     | Exports the JSON configuration data stored within the file itself.
 | `-IncludeIdentityLoc` | Includes the path to identity keyfiles in an export or import, not the keys themselves.
 | `-KeyGen`             | Generates a new identity
-| `-Listen`             | Opens known chats and launches into the Brass-Post console.

 ## The Brass-Post Console